Junior Programme – Junior Cycle

 Students can also choose from a range of short courses that contribute to the overall Profile of Achievement.

-For more information on the Junior Cycle programme please click here.
+For more information from the National Council for Curriculum & Assessment (NCCA) on the Junior Cycle programme please click here.

 Performance Advice and Support